 Crisis Services are available 24/7.
 Call 517-355-8270 and press “1” to speak with a crisis counselor at any time.

-If you are interested in exploring options to support their mental health should visit caps.msu.edu/schedule to schedule a consultation with CAPS.
-Complete a brief questionnaire about your goals, which CAPS will discuss with you during your consultation.
+If you are interested in exploring options to support your mental health should visit caps.msu.edu/schedule to schedule a virtual consultation with CAPS.

 Keep in mind that licensing laws require many CAPS’ staff to provide treatment services only to students residing in Michigan.
 Consultation, referral and care management services are offered on a limited basis to out-of-state students to help you connect with local resources.